 - Publication sales – IMCA sells printed logbooks, electronic guidance documents and other publications.
 We collect only that data which is necessary to identify the customer, deliver their goods, apply appropriate taxes and complete required accounting records.
 This data is retained in accordance with accounting rules.

 - Events – IMCA organises a range of seminars and workshops, to which its members and selected others are invited.
 As part of this activity, only that data is collected which is required for contacting delegates about event arrangements and providing reports on event outcomes.
 Such data is retained in accordance with applicable laws and accounting rules (as needed for paid events, but also for non-paid events for simplicity).

 - Accreditation and certification – IMCA runs accreditation and certification schemes for certain positions in the offshore industry.
 As part of this, we collect and process personal data relating to candidates and qualified personnel, which includes additional identity verification (such as passport or driving licence details), details of relevant certification and work history and a history of the application process, including examinations and resits.
 An online validation facility limits access to personal data to display of confirmatory details.
 An IMCA CPD app, available for certain positions, uses only that data necessary to enable login and tracking of user progress.
 Such data is generally retained permanently.
 This is required to ensure a robust system that ensures the competence of those working in highly safety critical positions in the offshore industry.

-Approved training – IMCA approves or recognises a limited number of technical training courses in the offshore diving industry.
+Approved training – IMCA approves or recognises a limited number of technical training courses in the offshore industry.
 As part of this, approved training establishments report the names and other identifying data of participants (such as date or birth and/or passport number) and training history, which is used to verify the training history of IMCA certification candidates and as a back-up in case of provider closure.
 Data is kept for two years following expiry of a certificate’s validity.
 Training providers are required to inform participants of any such processing.